Nicolle Wallace

 Nicolle Wallace (née Devenish; born February 4, 1972) is an American television political commentator and author.
 She is the anchor of the MS NOW news and politics program Deadline: White House and a former co-host of the ABC daytime talk show The View.
-Wallace is a political analyst for MS Now and NBC News.
-She was previously a frequent on-air contributor to the programs Today, The 11th Hour with Stephanie Ruhle, and Morning Joe, before hosting her own program on MS NOW.
+Wallace is a political analyst for MS NOW and NBC News.
+She was previously a frequent on-air contributor to the programs Today, The 11th Hour with Stephanie Ruhle, and Morning Joe.

-In her former political career, Wallace served as the White House Communications Director during the second term of the presidency of George W. Bush and as the Communications Director for his 2004 re-election campaign.
-Wallace also served as a senior advisor for John McCain's 2008 presidential campaign.
-Wallace is the author of the contemporary political novels Eighteen Acres, It's Classified, and Madam President.
+Wallace served as the White House Communications Director during the second term of the presidency of George W. Bush, having been the Communications Director for his 2004 re-election campaign.
+She was a senior advisor for John McCain's 2008 presidential campaign.
+Additionally, she has authored the contemporary political novels Eighteen Acres, It's Classified, and Madam President.

-Early life
+Early life, family, and education

 Nicolle Devenish was born on February 4, 1972, in Orange County, California, to Clive and Veronica (née Zadis) Devenish.
-Nicolle is of English and Greek descent.
-Along with her three younger siblings, Zachary, Courtney, and Ashley, she grew up in Orinda, a mostly wealthy San Francisco Bay Area suburb.
+She is of English and Greek descent.
 Her mother was a teacher's assistant for third grade in public schools, and her father was an antiques dealer.
-Her grandfather, Thomas Devenish, was a Manhattan antiques dealer, part of "Devenish and Company."
+Her grandfather Thomas Devenish was a Manhattan antiques dealer, part of Devenish and Company.
+Nicolle has three younger siblings: Zachary, Courtney, and Ashley.
+They were raised in Orinda, California, a mostly wealthy San Francisco Bay Area suburb.

-After graduating in 1990 from Miramonte High School, Wallace went on to earn a B.A. in mass communications in 1994 from the University of California, Berkeley and then, a master's degree in 1996 from the Northwestern University Medill School of Journalism.
+After graduating in 1990 from Miramonte High School, Wallace earned a B.A. in mass communications in 1994 from the University of California, Berkeley.
+Thereafter, she attended Medill School of Journalism at Northwestern University, earning a master's degree in 1996.

 Political career

-Briefly an on-air reporter in California, Wallace started her political career working in California state politics for Republican Leader, Assemblyman Scott Baugh, a 2024 candidate for California's 47th Congressional District.
+Briefly an on-air reporter in California, Wallace started her political career working in California state politics for Republican Leader, Assemblyman Scott Baugh, who represented California's 67th State Assembly district.
 In 1999, she moved to Florida to serve as Governor Jeb Bush's press secretary and then became the Communications Director for the Florida State Technology Office in 2000.
 Wallace worked on the 2000 Florida election recount.